-Mindaugas Sestokas Managing Director, UAB Kitron, Lithuania Mindaugas Sestokas was born in 1971 and is a Lithuanian citizen.
-He holds a Master is a Lithuanian citizen.
-He holds a Master of Business Administration and has diverse experience from sales and marketing in the food and beverage industry and general management of an appliance manufacturing company.
+Mindaugas Sestokas Managing Director, UAB Kitron, Lithuania

+Mindaugas Sestokas was born in 1971 and is a Lithuanian citizen.
+He holds a Master of Business Administration and has diverse experience from general management of an appliance manufacturing company and several senior leadership positions in sales, marketing and logistics in the food and beverage industry.
 Mr Sestokas has been with Kitron since 2008.